How to Buy a Mobile Home or Manufactured Home

-The minimum credit score to qualify is 640.
-And unlike traditional mortgages, you can be disqualified for making too much money.
+Unlike traditional mortgages, you can be disqualified for making too much money.
 The maximum limit is 115% of the median income for the county or area you want to live in.

 Check with your bank or credit union to see if they can help you with a USDA loan application for a manufactured loan.

-Features of a USDA Manufactured Home Loan
+Here’s a quick look at the features of a USDA Manufactured Home Loan:

-- No downpayment required
+- No down payment required